telerik/xaml-docs/controls/raddiagram/features/raddiagrams-serialization.md

 `RadDiagram` allows you to serialize (save) your current diagram in an XML string and later deserialize it (load).
 You can achieve this with the `RadDiagram.Save()` and `RadDiagram.Load(string serializationString)` methods.
 You can also use the DiagramCommands `Save` and `Open`.

+>important With the `2024 Q3 SP1` release, the RadDiagram control requires registering the custom types of elements, in order to deserialize them successfully.
+Read more in the [Allowing Safe Types and Assemblies]({%slug raddiagrams-features-serialization%}#allowing-tafe-types-and-assemblies) section of this article.

 ## Save And Load A RadDiagram

 In the code below you can see how to save and load a RadDiagram using Commands.
 Please note that before saving the current diagramming structure, it is best to check whether there are any items to save: